Albert Bates: Published works

 The Post-petroleum Survival Guide and Cookbook: Recipes for Changing Times, was published in 2006.
 In it Bates examines the transition from a society based on abundant cheap petroleum to one of "compelled conservation."
 The book looks at the ways of preparing for this transition.
 He regards the coming change as an opportunity to "redeem our essential interconnectedness with nature and with each other."

 In his introduction, Bates outlines the realities of declining fossil energy and global climate change.
 He puts forward a "twelve step petrochemical addiction recovery program," from post-growth economics through methods to conserve fresh water, manage wastes, generate energy, produce and store food, and travel without the aid of fossil fuels.
 As a review by Ryan McGreal states: "The central message in this book is sustainability and permaculture.
 A recurring theme is that every waste product is something else's food, and that the most sustainable arrangement works with the prevailing conditions, not against them."
-McGreal summarizes Bates' proposals for human adaptation as follows:
+McGreal summarizes Bates's proposals for human adaptation as follows:

 Instead of wasting energy trying to fight nature, it makes more sense to understand nature and use it to your mutual benefit.
 This, of course, means the end of one-size-fits-all industrial solutions and a return to decentralized, idiosyncratic plans based on local conditions.

 The Biochar Solution: Carbon farming and Climate Change, was published in 2010.
 In it Bates traces the evolution of carbon-enriching agriculture from the ancient black soils of the Amazon to its reappearance as a modern climate restoration strategy.

 In The Biochar Solution, Bates repeats the urgency of declining fossil energy, especially in the context of chemical and energy-intensive progressive agriculture and global climate change.
 He proposes a carbon-oriented agricultural revolution that could double world food supplies while simultaneously building soil fertility and lowering atmospheric and oceanic concentrations of carbon.
 Bates suggests that, if sourced cautiously, biochar energy systems could eliminate fossil fuel dependency, bring new life to desertified landscapes, purify drinking water, and build carbon-negative homes, communities and economies.
-Peter Bane, the editor of Permaculture Activist, describes Bates' talents in this way:
+Peter Bane, the editor of Permaculture Activist, describes Bates's talents in this way:

 If there is a smart, multi-functional, low-cost, democratic strategy that can help to pull carbon out of the atmosphere, it's probably in this book: chinampas, step-harvest planting of trees (with six times the carbon density per acre), harnessing youth to the task, agroforestry, greening the desert, uneven-aged forest management, carbon farming, the soil food web, and more.
 Each of these gets a relatively brief, punchy, and fairly technical description.
 Bates is a good and stylish writer; he has an ear for the pithy phrase, and reading him is generally a pleasure.
 This book, based on original scholarship, vast knowledge of a rapidly changing global field, and the arcana of many loosely linked disciplines brings the skills and interests of its polymath author together for a supremely important purpose.